canfar/openstack-sandbox/doc/CANFAR_shared_vm_credentials.md

    * there may be some [issues related to incompatibility between different versions of openssl](https://wiki.heprc.uvic.ca/twiki/bin/view/Main/CsGsiSupport#A_note_about_CA_root_cert_hash_v)

 Since the first method has already been demonstrated to work (as a fall back), there is probably some merit in using our development system to test the GSI technique.
 Another reason for considering this now, rather than later, is that we already need to modify the user VMs for compatibility with OpenStack, so this might be a good time to update their configuration to support GSI as well.

+## Submitting jobs from a single account for all users

+Presently a user submits a job by ssh'ing to the login/submission host using their personal account, and typing ```condir_submit <submission file>```.
+If we wish to move to a model whereby submission is handled by a web service, that service will perform the actual submission using a single, generic user account.

+It appears that GSI can again help us in this instance.
+Once a user authenticates itself to this hypothetical web service, it will be able to obtain the user's proxy certificate behind the scenes, and supply it to ```condor_submit``` via the submission file.
+A Condor [Unified Map File](http://research.cs.wisc.edu/htcondor/manual/v7.6/3_6Security.html#SECTION00464000000000000000) may be used to map the X.509 distinguished name in the certificate to a Condor user name.
+In other words, access to batch submission resources would be controlled by updating this map file, rather than maintaining user accounts.